gvwilson/sensibleadventures/nardica/nardica.md

 "Shoulda done it a long time ago."
 Aunt Naggie gave her a gentle shove.
 "Get goin'.
 I gotta get back to th' pilot house.
 Someone's gotta get us through this mess."

+Wales had dragged Honesty over against the stern wall of the pilot house and was kneeling beside her when Iffy reached them.
+"Good girl," he said, taking the duffel bag she thrust at him and setting it beside her fallen friend.
+"Her exo stopped her bleeding, but there's shrapnel in her right lung and her intestines."
+He looked up at her.
+"You okay to help?"

+"Just tell me what t' do," Iffy said grimly.

+Wales pulled off his gloves, then once again peeled the false skin back from the pad of his right forefinger.
+Tiny lights danced across the small patch of silver tech beneath.
+"Here."
+Together, they gently lifted Honesty's shoulder, ignoring the sizzle and whack of the gun three meters away.
+Wales flipped open a flat panel on the exoskeleton's pauldron and touched his finger to the little optical port hidden beneath it.

+A shiver ran up his spine.
+Without warning he sneezed twice in quick succession.
+"Stupid," he muttered, whether at himself or the exoskeleton's security protocols or the world, Iffy couldn't tell.

+A light began blinking in the silver plate set into his temple.
+"Wait... wait... now!"
+He pointed at a buckle on the exoskeleton just as it clicked.
+Iffy yanked it open.
+Underneath, Honesty's Marine blue thermals were almost black with her blood.

+"Get a scalpel from the bag, and some tissue glue," Wales ordered.
+"Yes, you," he added as she started to protest.
+"I have to keep the suit from---damn it.
+Hang on."
+The little guns on Honesty's shoulders swivelled suddenly to point at him, then at Iffy, then back at him.
+"Okay.
+Do it now."

+The guns woke up twice more as Iffy operated.
+Seawater splashed onto them too, and onto Honesty despite their best efforts to shield her.
+Every few moments Wales muttered another curse as the exoskeleton's tiny core cycled tried yet another trick from its defensive repertoire.

+One, two, three, four...
+Five.
+She put the last twist of jagged metal in the medical kit's sharps' box, laid a thin slice of re-flesh in the wound, and glued her friend closed.  "'Zat it?" she asked breathlessly.

+Wales closed his eyes.
+"That's everything the exo can see.
+Now, you'd better back away for this next bit."
+He jerked his head toward the corner of the pilot house when she hesitated.

+Iffy reluctantly retreated a few steps, the duffel bag in her hand.
+Wales shifted his weight slightly and took his finger off the exoskeleton's data port.

+The two guns on Honesty's pauldrons snapped sideways to point at his head.
+"Easy," Wales said softly, folding the flap of false skin back over his finger.
+"Easy, there.
+We were just putting her back together.
+No harm done."

+The guns tracked him as he slowly stood up and backed away, his hands spread.
+Iffy backed up to make space for him at the corner.
+"Is she gonna be aright?" she asked anxiously.

+Wales lowered his hands and let out his breath with a whoosh.
+"I hope so."
+He ducked reflexively as another Zillion drone whined overhead.
+"The question is, are we going to be?"

+Iffy pulled the dronelets out of her jacket pocket.